bal-sm/repo-for-learning/systems/new_programming/docker/README.md

     - atau aing bodo aja
     - Huft fk marah

+## `.dockerignore`

+...

+Mine:
+> omG, this is actually a thing.
+Gak dijelasin sama dia euy.

 ## Source(s)

 [1]: [Docker Tutorial for Beginners - A Full DevOps Course on How to Run Applications in Containers](https://www.youtube.com/watch?v=fqMOX6JJhGo)